.png)

 Christine also spoke about Resilience and Grit at Koç University, a prestigious research university in Istanbul, Turkey.

-Between professional and community presentations, Christine has given over 300 presentations in
+Between professional National and International presentations, community presentations, and publications Christine has given over 340 presentations and her work has reached

 Christine completed her APA Accredited Pre- Doctoral Internship at the Ohio Psychology Internship, a consortium, where she had comprehensive and diverse didactic and practical training with children and adolescents, families, couples, and adults, in assessment, forensics, substance use issues, and individual and group therapy.